karlbuscheck/bart-summarization-exploration/README.md

 # BART Summarization Exploration

-This mini-project explores abstractive summarization using a pretrained transformer model, `facebook/bart-large-cnn`, applied to a real-world long-form science article about [penguins and pumas](https://www.nytimes.com/2025/12/16/science/penguins-pumas-patagonia.html_in Patagonia from *The New York Times*.
+This mini-project explores abstractive summarization using a pretrained transformer model, `facebook/bart-large-cnn`, applied to a real-world long-form science article about [penguins and pumas](https://www.nytimes.com/2025/12/16/science/penguins-pumas-patagonia.html_) in Patagonia from *The New York Times*.
 Check out the [model card](https://huggingface.co/facebook/bart-large-cnn) on Hugging Face.

 The goal is not to optimize summarization quality, but to understand **where and why a strong pretrained model breaks** when applied outside its training distribution.